-- Ensure that the exclusions process is applied fairly and consistently - Help governors, staff, parents and pupils understand the exclusions process - Ensure that pupils in school are safe and happy - Prevent pupils from becoming NEET (not in education, employment or training) - Ensure all suspensions and permanent exclusions are carried out lawfully
+- Ensure that the suspension and exclusion process is applied fairly and consistently. - Help governors, staff, parents and pupils understand the suspension and exclusion process. - Ensure that pupils in school are safe and happy. - Prevent pupils from becoming NEET (not in education, employment or training). - Ensure all suspensions and permanent exclusions are carried out lawfully